How it works:

-1-3 days after being contacted you’ll pickup.
-I will text you a photo of the inside of unit when completed.
+I will text you a photo of the inside of unit when completed and ready for pickup

 If you’d like to host an event at a retail shop, DIY workshop or mixer fixer mixer, please contact me.